-There is another differentiator that puts Pinterest above other platforms.
-Quick results.
-Pinterest is a visual search engine, and it works a bit differently than Google.
+There is another differentiator that puts Pinterest above other platforms—quick results.
+Pinterest is a visual search engine, and it works differently than Google.

 The prerogative of Pinterest is “good pins on good boards.”
 If you nail this combination, you will receive results that will seem immediate compared to other search engines.

 8 Best Pinterest Tips For Your Small Businesses

 - Pick Your Niche Carefully

 - Automate Your Pins

 - Paid Traffic